meifeng/Example-LatticeQCD-With-TAU/README.md

-# Example-LatticeQCD-With-TAU
+# Lattice QCD With the TAU Profiling Tool
-Case study of the TAU profiling tool with lattice QCD codes
+Case study of the TAU profiling tool for lattice QCD codes